 There are no uniforms to buy, no going on vacation at the busiest times, no expensive school trips, etc.

-Also, there are so many free curriculum for homeschool that you can utilize.
+Also, there is lots of free homeschool curriculum that you can utilize.

 More Educational Freedom

 If you go to public school you have to follow the curriculum set out by the country/state.
-If you are wanting to study the bible or want to study geography in 6th grade, for example, you will need to homeschool.
+If you are wanting to study the bible or want to study geography in their 6th grade homeschool curriculum for example, you will have to homeschool.